morvencao/kube-envoy-xds/README.md

 # Envoy xDS backed by Kubernetes

-Simple golang-based implementation of an API server that aim to run in Kubernetes cluster that implements the Envoy discovery service APIs defined in [data-plane-api](https://github.com/envoyproxy/data-plane-api).
+Simple golang-based implementation of an API server that aimed to run in Kubernetes cluster that implements the Envoy discovery service APIs defined in [data-plane-api](https://github.com/envoyproxy/data-plane-api).

 ## Requirements